 If you’re stopping over from one of the other blogs, welcome to Green With Decor!
 You can learn more about me here.

-Having moved into three houses in the past few years, we’ve had a few living rooms to decorate and plan furniture for.
+We’ve had a few living rooms to decorate and plan furniture for over the years.

 We had the absolute perfect sectional for our Cincinnati living room.
 It fit into the big corner of the long living room like it was made for the space, and oooh let me just tell you how comfortable it is.
 It’s the best.
 (Ignore this terrible photo, I definitely didn’t know anything about photography back then.)